-As we said before, high light intensity may damage seedlings, so you need to be careful to how you use those lamps with your baby plants.
+As we said before, the high light intensity may damage seedlings, so you need to be careful about how you use those lamps with your baby plants.

 Increasing the distance between plants and the light is one way to avoid impairing seedling growth.
 But, today, you can do that by dimming the intensity.